-Effective from July 1, 2018, The Company ceased writing new business.
-After evaluation of the results of The Company for the year ended March 31, 2018, and taking into consideration the lack of significant commercial opportunities that could provide an increase in The Company's business volume, the Company has made the decision to discontinue operations in the near future once approved by the CBA as requested by the company on April 5, 2019.
-As of the date of this report, The Company has not received feedback on its request to the CBA.
+Effective from July 1, 2018, the Company ceased writing new business.
+After evaluation of the results of the Company for the year ended March 31, 2018 and taking into consideration the lack of significant commercial opportunities that could provide an increase in the Company's business volume, the Company has decided to discontinue operations in the near future.
+On April 5, 2019, the Company requested the CBA for approval to discontinue its operations.
+As of the date of these financial statements, the Company has not received feedback on its request to the CBA approving to the discontinuation of the operations.
+Hence the financial statements for the years ended March 31, 2021, and March 31, 2020, have been prepared under a going concern basis.